-154 Rewetting activities in (sub-)tropical regions have been reported from the USA, South Africa and Indonesia.

-155 Southeast Asia harbours the largest extent of tropical peatlands (Page et al., 2011) and several attempts at large scale rewetting have been undertaken here.
-Although successful rewetting of organic soils in (sub-)tropical tropical organic soils was developed based on surrogate data.
-It is good practice, where significant areas of tropical or sub-tropical organic soils have been rewetted, to develop science-based, documented, country-specific
+Rewetting activities in tropical regions have been reported from the USA, South Africa and Indonesia.
+Southeast Asia harbours the largest extent of tropical peatlands (Page et al., 2011) and several attempts at large scale rewetting have been undertaken here.
+Although successful rewetting of organic soils in tropical regions has been demonstrated, flux data from such sites are lacking.
+Therefore, a default EF for rewetted tropical organic soils was developed based on surrogate data.
+It is good practice, where significant areas of tropical organic soils have been rewetted, to develop science-based, documented, country-specific emission factors for CO_2 , CH_4 and N_2O emissions.